 Snow: Meh, it is what it is.
 Being in the south, and in an urban environment, it's pretty contained and manageable with road tires (not slicks).
 I haven't found much advantage with knobbies.
 I've never ridden fat bikes, so have no observation other than that tyring to ride snow machine trails with studded knobbies was unsuccessful in Thunder Bay.
 YMMV.

-Slush: I haven't encountered serious slush in the south, but in my northern Ontario biking experience, the ploughing doesn't start until the snowing has stopped ('cos all the cars have winter tires, right?), and it can be a serious control challenge due to their semi-solid nature and depth.
+Slush: I haven't encountered serious slush in the south, but in my northern Ontario biking experience, the ploughing doesn't start until the snowing has stopped ('cos all the cars have winter tires, right?), and it can be a serious control challenge due to their semi-solid nature and depth of 20-30 cm.
 Kind of like spring skiiing, it's granular, so an unusual texture that you can adapt to, but is out of the ordinary - doable, but a good work out.
 In the south, slush tends to be very brief and much wetter, at the late stage of the heavy snowfall: the most serious element isn't ride control but avoiding being slushed by passing cars, particuarly as they're shifting lanes when passing you.
 In general, more uncomfortable and inconvenient than a riding hazard.

 Bike Spa: After a week or two of winter riding in wet conditions, the winter bike can be suffering.
 I'll treat this by giving it a power-wash, and drying it for a day or two in the basement before giving it a good lube on all moving and threaded parts, plus cables.
-Power-wash in the sub-zero can be fun,so leave it in in the low spring range allowing you to gear up on the way home before the cables and component freeze (or just start out by leaving them in the high range and lug it home).
+Power-wash in the sub-zero can be fun,so leave it in in the low spring range/high gear on the back allowing you to gear up on the way home before the cables and component freeze (or just start out by leaving them in the high range and lug it home).
 Park it in the basement to let it dry, and lube.
 However, danger lurks.
 Powerwashing the cassette can let water penetrate into the rear components, including the freehub, and leave you spinning.
 So, sometimes it's better just to lube the bike and accept that it's winter, the bike will look grungy, and aesthetics of a clean bike sometimes lose out to functionality: trust me, I've been there, spinning on a clean bike with a frozen freehub.